 Big spending on commodities and goods would send a positive signal on China`s intent to work with the United States, but would do nothing to resolve the U.S. demands that require difficult structural change from China.

 It is unclear how much progress on those issues negotiators can make in 90 days, nor how much progress Trump would want to see to stop him from further escalating the trade war.
 The issues at play have soured the wider U.S.-China relationship for years.

 At stake are scheduled U.S. tariff increase on $200 billion in Chinese imports.
-Trump has said he would increase those duties to 25 percent from 10 percent currently if no deal is reached by March 2, and has threatened to tax all imports from China if Beijing fails to cede to U.S. demands.
+Trump has said he would increase those duties to 25 percent if no deal is reached by March 2, and has threatened to tax all imports from China if Beijing fails to cede to U.S. demands.

 Beijing has said it will not give up ground on issues it conceives as core.
 China will not make any "unreasonable concessions" and any agreement must involve compromise on both sides, the China Daily, a state newspaper, said on Wednesday.